Crayon Welcome Sign Banner Crochet Bunting Pattern

 Black Stripes and Letters

-Surface slst using black yarn.
+Surface slip stitch using black yarn.
 Two stitches on each row to make it look wavy.
-Then use surface slst to make the letters on the crayon.
+Then use the surface slip stitch to make the letters on the crayon.

 Blocking the Crochet Flags